LakshayD02/Invoice_Generator_ReactJs/README.md

 *   📝 Intuitive Modal: User-friendly modal interface for easy data entry.

+*   ⬇️ PDF Generation: Convert invoice data to PDF seamlessly using jspdf-react.
+Download and share.

 *   ⚛️ React-Powered: Built with React for a smooth and responsive experience.

 *   🚀 Efficient & Flexible: Simplify your invoicing and save time.